krgamestudios/mechaimmensewarfare.com/public_html/rules.md

 Towers
 ---

 Tower cards generally cannot move, but provide “bandwidth”, which can be used to play Mecha cards (Radio Tower is a Basic Tower, therefore it has no limit on the number of copies you can have in your deck).
-Towers may be placed anywhere in your entry zone, or in a free space next to an existing tower you already control.
+Towers may be placed anywhere in your entry zone, or in a free space next to an existing Tower you control.

 Mechas
 ---

 Mechas are cards which act as playing pieces.
-A mecha card has three numbers down the side: their cost, their power and their durability.
-Players can play as many mechas as they want, as long as their mecha's total costs does not exceed their current bandwidth.
-If enough towers are destroyed that the bandwidth drops below the current cost, then nothing special happens; the player simply can't play any more mechas until enough bandwidth is available again.
+A Mecha card has three numbers down the side: their cost, their power and their durability.
+Players can play as many Mechas as they want, as long as their Mechas' total cost does not exceed that player's current bandwidth.
+If enough Towers are destroyed that the bandwidth drops below the current cost, then nothing special happens; the player simply can't play any more Mechas until enough bandwidth is available again.
 Mechas may only move one orthogonal space at a time.
-If a mecha can move more than one space, such as with the “speed” ability, then they must move along each space one at a time, and they cannot pass through other mechas or towers.
+If a Mecha can move more than one space, such as with the “Speed” keyword, then they must move along each space one at a time, and they cannot pass through other Mechas or Towers.

 Commands
 ---

-Command cards are cards with miscellaneous abilities, and they can be played at any time, before being placed in the discard pile.
-Some commands may have unique requirements, such as being placed on the battlefield.
+Command cards are cards with miscellaneous abilities, and they can be played at any time, before being placed in the graveyard.
+Some Commands may have unique requirements to be played, such as being placed on the battlefield.
 If this is the case, they can occupy the same space as a unit, and they do not count as a unit.

-Trigger commands are a unique type of command.
-If a trigger command is placed into a player's damage zone, it's ability takes effect immediately.
-Otherwise they can be played from a player's hand like a normal command.
+Trigger Commands are a unique type of Command.
+If a Trigger Command is placed into a player's damage zone, it's ability takes effect as though it was played.
+Otherwise they can be played from a player's hand like any normal Command.

 Pilots
 ---

 Pilots are cards representing characters in the game's storyline.
-Pilots attach to mechas, reducing that mecha's bandwidth cost to zero, as well as granting various different abilities and power boosts.
-Pilots must be attached to a mecha in your entry zone.
-Once this is done, a pilot's power and durability modifiers are immediately applied to that mecha for as long as the pilot is attached.
-Each mecha can have a maximum of one attached pilot card, and a pilot card can attach to only one mecha at a time.
-Also, you may control only one pilot of a name at the same time.
+Pilots attach to Mechas, reducing that Mecha's bandwidth cost to zero, as well as granting various different abilities and power boosts.
+Pilots must be attached to a Mecha in your entry zone.
+Once this is done, a Pilot's power and durability modifiers are immediately applied to that Mecha, and remain for as long as the pilot is attached (durability doesn't change if the Pilot is removed).
+Each Mecha can have a maximum of one attached Pilot, and each Pilot can attach to only one Mecha at a time.
+Also, you may control at most one copy of each Pilot at any time.
+If you control more than one copy of a Pilot, you must sacrifice one.

 Types of Counters
 ===